 Richard Bagger became a Director in June 2020.
 Mr. Bagger has been a Partner and Executive Director of Christie 55 Solutions, LLC, a New Jersey based consulting firm, since January 2020.
 Mr. Bagger has also been an Adjunct Faculty member at the Rutgers University since 2018.
 From 2012 through 2019, Mr. Bagger was Executive Vice President of Corporate Affairs and Market Access for Celgene Corporation (NASDAQ: CELG), a global biopharmaceutical company, as well as a member of its Executive Committee.
 From 1993 to 2010, Mr. Bagger held roles of increasing responsibility with Pfizer Inc. (NYSE: PFE), a global pharmaceutical company, and served as Senior Vice President, Worldwide Public Affairs and Policy, from 2006 to 2009.
 Prior to joining Pfizer, Mr. Bagger was Assistant General Counsel of Blue Cross and Blue Shield of New Jersey, a health insurer, and practiced law with the law firm of McCarter & English.
-Mr. Bagger served as Board Chair of the National Pharmaceutical Council Management Issues at Rutgers University Business School.
+Mr. Bagger served as Board Chair of the National Pharmaceutical Council for 2019 and is a member of the Board of Directors of the U.S. Chamber of Commerce.
+He is also on the advisory board for the Lerner Center for the Study of Pharmaceutical Management Issues at Rutgers University Business School.
 Mr. Bagger received an A.B. degree from Princeton University's School of Public and International Affairs and a J.D. degree from Rutgers University Law School.
 Mr. Bagger's extensive healthcare and public policy experience were instrumental in his selection as a member of the Board.

 Margaret Smith Bell became a Director in September 2017.
 Previously, Ms. Bell was a Vice President at Standard Life Investments where she was a portfolio manager and health care equity analyst.
 Ms. Bell was also a Managing Director at Putnam Investments and served as a senior health care analyst and a portfolio manager of the Putnam Health Sciences Trust.
 Ms. Bell was an analyst and vice president at State Street Research and a research analyst at Alex.
 Brown & Sons, Inc. Ms. Bell is a past member of the Board of Overseers at Beth Israel Deaconess Medical Center.
-Ms. Bell holds a B.A. from Wesleyan University and an M.B.A. from the Wharton School at the University of Pennsylvania.
-Ms. Bell's extensive healthcare and investment banking experience were instrumental in her selection as a member of the Board.
+Ms. Bell holds a B.A. from Wesleyan University and an M.B.A. from the Wharton School at the University of Pennsylvania, Ms. Bell's extensive healthcare and investment banking experience were instrumental in her selection as a member of the Board.